kucinginsom/Mybrary/Readme.txt

 input and button are not the same with core. they have own style so we should change manually. in this example font-family

+overidde filepond root elemet

+.filepond--root{

+}

+# git add .
+# git commit -m "Form setup styles"
+# git push
+# git push heroku master

+FINISHING ALL STYLE and AP
+creat file author.css in shared index.ejs modify create div class author-row

+determine the size of book on different menu author, books or add outher with partials/bookGrids.ejs

+create books.css
+set height cover
+height: calc(var(book-cover-width) / var(book-cover-aspect-ratio)) // function calc to calculate in css

+define book cover filepond on javascripts/fileUpload.js and then how to call css in javascript is there

+check if css is loaded first, if load then running the filepond code add id="main-css" to css import in layout.ejs so we can call that inside js